TSgthb/Python_Projects/Analyzing Walmart Sales Data/README.md

 ## Project Overview

 - Set-up environment for ingesting Walmart dataset from Kaggle using API and Python module `kaggle`.
-- Set-up Jupyter Notebook and import the required Python modules for setting up DataFrame `walmart_df`, connecting to SQL Server database and carrying out analysis.
+- Create a Jupyter Notebook and import the required Python modules for setting up DataFrame `walmart_df`, connecting to SQL Server database and carrying out analysis.
 - Import the dataset to Python dataframe using `pandas`.
 Additionally, clean, transform and standardize the data within to facilitate EDA and advanced analytics.
-- Set-up connection to SQL Server, create a database `walmart_db` and export the DataFrame to table, `walmart_sales`.
+- Establish a connection to SQL Server, create a database `walmart_db` and export the DataFrame to table, `walmart_sales` using `pyodbc` and `sqlalchemy`.
 - Analyze dataset using SQL queries to extract insights and answer business questions related to revenue trends, best selling categories, profit analysis and more.

+Check out the complete code here: [Analysis Notebook](https://github.com/TSgthb/Python_Projects/blob/main/Analyzing%20Walmart%20Sales%20Data/Notebooks/analysis_notebook.ipynb)

 ## Findings & Conclusion